sahinakkaya/chatbot/README.md

 - I've used `./scripts/load-test.py` for testing the application under different loads.
 I've achieved 100+ message throughput multiple times but it really depends on responsiveness of OpenAI.
 I am getting 50+ message/second throughput on average.

 - All the code related to testing is also vibe coded with claude.
 It is better than nothing I guess.

+- Please don't abuse my OpenAI key.
+There is $5 balance in my account.
+I don't know if it can go negative.